Mid Devon District Council defines Conservation Areas as follows:

 Areas are designated as conservation areas to ensure the character is preserved or enhanced.
 This does not mean that no change or development can take place, but, where changes do occur, they are appropriate for the context and setting of the area’.

 Tiverton Conservation Area (1972, extended and revised in 1992 and 2005).
 The first conservation area in England was established at Stamford in Lincolnshire in September 1967, and, there are now over 10,000.
-To mark the fiftieth anniversary Historic England have, following a submission by this society, included the Tiverton Conservation Area as one of six examples of ‘amazing conservation areas’ in England .
+To mark the fiftieth anniversary Historic England have, following a submission by this society, selected the Tiverton Conservation Area as one of six examples of ‘amazing conservation areas’ in England .
 However, they also categorize it as ‘Heritage at Risk‘, the condition being ‘very bad’ and ‘deteriorating’.

 Blundell’s School, at the heart of the Blundell’s Conservation Area